THIS POST IS OUT OF DATE: PLEASE CLICK HERE FOR THE UPDATED VERSION

 (Half a sentence is enough, or be creative and speak a full sentence)

-Make it as relevant to the topic as possible, and also try to mention multiple(s) of the Subject (what the topic is about).
+Make it as relevant to the topic as possible, and also you should mention multiple(s) of the Subject (what the topic is about).

 Describe a time you felt bored with others: